It's important to have a bushfire plan in place which is understood by your whole family.

 The aim of the burns is to reduce existing fire hazard, protect property and other assets, protect flora and fauna and their habitats, and assist in the regeneration of degraded bushland and control weeds.

-Depending on weather conditions, burns are likely to begin in April with each burn completed in one day.
+Depending on weather conditions, burns are likely to begin in April and early May with each burn completed in one day.

 During burns public access to each area will be restricted.
 The public is asked to remain well out of the burn area while the burn is taking place and for the following days until safety checks have been made along tracks and trails.